hyperledger/iroha-2-docs/src/guide/advanced/wasm.md

 # WASM

-While we had initially assumed that all operations within Iroha will be handled with instructions and conditionals, there are a few problems with this approach.
+While we had initially assumed that all operations within Iroha will be handled with instructions and conditionals, however, there are a few problems with this approach.

 - The ISI syntax is verbose and ugly.
 - The ISI syntax is not familiar for most programmers.